ecolab-web3/csa-rwa-solidity/README.md

 ### 4. Undergo a Professional Security Audit

 Before deploying to a mainnet and handling real value, a full audit by a reputable third-party security firm is essential to ensure the safety of the system.

 ___

+## Ecosystem Recognition

+E-co.lab is a recognized participant in the **[Avalanche Retro9000](https://retro9000.avax.network/)** program, a retroactive public goods funding initiative by the Avalanche Foundation.
+Our project has been approved for the "L1s & Infrastructure Tooling" round and is currently live for community voting by participants in the Avalanche ecosystem.

+You can view our official submission and support our mission here: **[E-co.lab on Retro9000](https://retro9000.avax.network/discover-builders/cmebmfjtw02g5103tb8aalzvi)**

+___